Variability of hole spin qubits in planar Germanium: Methodology

 We randomly distribute point charges at the top Ge$_{0.8}$Si$_{0.2}$/Al$_2$O$_3$ interface to emulate dangling bonds of Si and Ge atoms, which we assume positively charged.
 We consider charge trap densities in the range $n_i=10^{10}-10^{12}$\,cm$^{-2}$.
 The upper bound is the typical estimate for SiGe/oxide interfaces, while the lower bound highlights the gains in improving interface quality \cite{massai2023}.
-We solve Poisson's equation for the potential of these charges on a 3D mesh of the device, then a four-band Luttinger-Khon Hamiltonian discretized with finite-differences on the same mesh.
+Following the same computational workflow as in Refs. \cite{Martinez2022,Martinez2022-inhom,Abadillo2022,Mauro2024}, we solve Poisson's equation for the potential of the gates and trapped charges on a 3D mesh of the device, enforcing periodic boundary conditions along $x$ and $y$.
+The simulation box thus contains 2$\times$2 unit cells (with only the central dot occupied) to prevent significant interactions with the replicas of the disorder.
+The trapped charges are therefore screened by the dielectrics and metal gates.
+Then, we diagonalize a four-band Luttinger-Kohn Hamiltonian discretized with finite-differences on the same mesh.
 We obtain that way the single-hole ground-state energy ($E(1)=\mu$) and wave function in this potential (see Figs. \ref{fig:device}b and \ref{fig:device}c for an example).
 We also compute the charging energy as

 using a full configuration interaction (CI) method \cite{Abadillo2021,rodriguez2025} for the two-particle ground-state energy $E(2)$.
 Finally, we make use of the $g$-matrix formalism \cite{Venitucci2018} to calculate the spin properties of the qubit, namely the $g$-factors, Rabi frequencies ($f_R$) and dephasing times ($T_2^*$).